mdegans/gst-nvmanualcamerasrc/README.md

 ## Building

-Run the following commands to build and install "libgstnvarguscamerasrc.so":
+Run the following commands to build and install "libgstnvmanualcamerasrc.so":

 using Gnu Make (`make`)